Mark Hoppus: Early life

-Hoppus was raised near Washington, D.C. before his family settled in Ridgecrest, California, a place he later described as "geniuses, scientists, physicists, and then just complete strung-out meth-heads".
+Mark Allan Hoppus was born on March 15, 1972, in Ridgecrest, California.
+He was raised near Washington, D.C., before his family settled in Ridgecrest, a place he later described as "geniuses, scientists, physicists, and then just complete strung-out meth-heads".
 His maternal great-grandparents, Aaron and Lempi Orrenmaa, were Finnish immigrants from Laihia.
 His father Tex, like many in Ridgecrest, worked for the U.S. Department of Defense, designing missiles and bombs for the town's Navy testing center.

 Hoppus describes himself as "pretty mellow" until his parents divorced when he was eight, which had a "drastic, unsettling effect" on him.
 He said, "When my parents argued, it was always behind closed doors.
 I remember sitting outside my parents' room when I was seven years old, hearing the dulled voice of anger behind the door.
 It upset me a lot."
 Following these events, he spent two years shuffling between his parents' homes with sister Anne, until he and his father moved to Monterey.
 His father was often away earning a postgraduate degree in college.
 He later would describe his childhood as lonely, remarking, "[I] was living by myself in the fifth grade."
-His father introduced him to the music of The Beatles, Elton John and Billy Joel.
+His father introduced him to the music of the Beatles, Elton John and Billy Joel.

 Hoppus describes himself as "pretty straight" until junior high, when he began skateboarding and listening to punk rock.
 In his early high school years, he lived in Fairfax, Virginia, attending nearby Annandale High School during his second year; he received his first bass guitar during this time and attended his first concert, They Might Be Giants, at the 9:30 Club shortly before his 16th birthday.
 He recalled, "I didn't know where I should stand or what I should do, so my friends and I bought some menthol cigarettes and smoked for the first time and tried to look as cool as we could.
 We probably looked like idiots."
 He received his first bass (a Mako) as a gift from his father, purchased at a local music shop in Annandale.
 He earned money for a set of amplifiers by helping him paint his house.
-Hoppus never took bass lessons, instead teaching himself by playing to bands such as the Descendents, The Cure, and Bad Religion.
+Hoppus never took bass lessons, instead teaching himself by playing to bands such as the Descendents, the Cure, and Bad Religion.
 He has remarked that "Silly Girl" by the Descendents was the "song that made [him] fall in love with punk rock music [...] that song changed [his] life forever".
-He borrowed a cassette tape of The Cure's album Kiss Me, Kiss Me, Kiss Me from his friend Wendy Franklin the summer following junior high school, and was taken with the song "Just Like Heaven".
+He borrowed a cassette tape of the Cure's album Kiss Me, Kiss Me, Kiss Me from his friend Wendy Franklin the summer following junior high school, and was taken with the song "Just Like Heaven".